 Action Points as of March 2021*

-- We have established a Diversity, Equity, and Inclusion Committee of both staff and board members that meet regularly.
+- We have established a Diversity, Equity, and Inclusion Committee of both staff and board members that meets regularly.

 - The group is currently focused on anti-racist and DEI practices and policies.
 Its role is to create a curriculum for anti-racist/DEI education within the board and staff and identify opportunities for increased anti-racist practice in all aspects of business.